 The album was written, recorded and produced by Craft, mixed by Brandon Summers and Benjamin Weikel of The Helio Sequence at the Old Jantzen Building in Portland, and mastered by Greg Calbi at Sterling Sound.

-Kyle Craft grew up in a tiny Louisiana town on the banks of the Mississippi, where he spent most of his time catching alligators and rattlesnakes instead of playing football or picking up the guitar.
+About Kyle Craft: Kyle Craft grew up in a tiny Louisiana town on the banks of the Mississippi, where he spent most of his time catching alligators and rattlesnakes instead of playing football or picking up the guitar.
 He’s not the born product of a musical family, and bands never came through town–it was only a chance trip to K-Mart that gave him his first album, a David Bowie hits compilation that helped inspire him eventually to channel his innate feral energy into songwriting and rock and roll.

 That self-made talent drives every note of Dolls of Highland, Craft’s exhilarating, fearless solo debut.
 “This album is the dark corner of a bar,” he says.
-“It’s that feeling at the end of the night when you’re confronted with ‘now what?’
+“It’s that feeling at the end of the night when you’re confronted with ‘now what?’”

 Craft knows the feeling well–Dolls began to take shape when everything he took for granted was suddenly over, including an eight-year relationship.
 “All of a sudden I was left with just me for the first time in my adult life,” he says.
 He decided to get himself and the music he’d been working on far away from the ghosts of his home in Shreveport, Louisiana, to make a new life for himself in Portland, Oregon, living under a friend’s pool table while he demoed new songs and started to tackle his own question about what came next.